World J Gastroenterol. Jan 28, 2011; 17(4): 459-469 Published online Jan 28, 2011. doi: 10.3748/WJG.v17.i4.459

 Effect of B. lactis on body weight loss

 As already described in other studies[29,30], control recipients of CD4+ T cells started to lose body weight from day 9 after adoptive cell transfer.
-Thereafter they continuously lost weight and on the day of sacrifice (day 27), their body weight was lower than on the day of initial T cell transfer (Figure ).
+Thereafter they continuously lost weight and on the day of sacrifice (day 27), their body weight was lower than on the day of initial T cell transfer (Figure 2).
 In contrast, B. lactis-fed recipient mice showed a marked delay of onset of body weight loss, starting only at day 18.
 Thereafter B. lactis-fed recipients also continued to lose weight until the day of sacrifice (day 27).
 At the end of the experimental period, body weight of B. lactis-fed recipients of CD4 T cells was comparable to the initial body weight at the time of colitis induction by adoptive T cell transfer (Figure 2).

 Weight curves for control-fed and Bifidobacterium lactis (B. lactis)-fed recipient mice following adoptive T cell transfer.
 Every three days or every other day following T cell transfer, body weight (BW) of control-fed and B. lactis-fed recipient mice was recorded.
 Results are expressed as the mean ± SE (n = 5 mice per group) and statistical significance is indicated (aP < 0.05).

 Effect of B. lactis on colon histopathology

-Histopathology scores, ranging from 0 (no colitis) to 16 (most severe colitis) (Table ), were based on the analysis of 6 criteria as described in the methodology section.
+Histopathology scores, ranging from 0 (no colitis) to 16 (most severe colitis) (Table 1), were based on the analysis of 6 criteria as described in the methodology section.
 At sacrifice, the total colitis scores of B. lactis-treated and -untreated recipient groups were not significantly different (data not shown).
 When each of the histopathology criteria was assessed individually, differences between the two groups of recipients were nonetheless observed at the level of mucosal thickness; B. lactis-treated recipient mice showing a tendency for an attenuated mucosal thickening compared to control recipient mice (Figure 3B), resulting in a lower colitis score as shown in Figure 3A.

 A: Mucosal thickness was assessed using a specific scored graduated from 0-3.
 Results are expressed as the mean ± interquartile-range (IQR) (n = 5 mice per group); B: Assessment by immunostaining of the proliferation marker Ki67 (proliferating cells are characterised by the brown nuclear staining).
 Representative examples of longitudinal slices from colons of control colitic (left panel) and Bifidobacterium lactis (B. lactis)-fed colitic (right panel) mice are shown; C: Expression of cyclooxygenase 2 (COX-2) protein in colon tissue samples from colitic mice was quantified by Western blotting analysis (left panel).
 Individual expressions and relative densitometric quantification of the bands are presented (right panel).
 Results are expressed as the mean ± IQR (n = 5 mice per group) and statistical significances is indicated.

 Beyond criteria used for histopathology scoring, epithelial proliferation is considered to be strongly associated with a gastrointestinal inflammatory status.
 In order to evaluate these criteria, paraffin-embedded colon sections were stained for Ki67 expression by immunohistochemical labeling reaction to determine the proportion of proliferating cells in the colonic epithelium in colitic mice, treated or not with B. lactis (Figure 3B).
 Colonic epithelium from all recipient mice showed a high proliferation rate in the lower two-thirds of the colonic crypts (Figure 3B), whereas proliferation was only restricted to crypts in healthy controls (data not shown).
 Nevertheless, epithelial hyper-proliferation appeared markedly reduced in B. lactis-treated recipient mice (Figure 3B).

 Effect of B. lactis on colonic pro-inflammatory markers

-Expression of interleukin-6 (IL-6) (A) and tumor necrosis factor-?
-(TNF-?)
-(C) protein was measured by enzyme-linked immunosorbent assay in colon tissue samples from colitic recipients.
+Expression of interleukin-6 (IL-6) (A) and tumor necrosis factor-α (TNF-α) (C) protein was measured by enzyme-linked immunosorbent assay in colon tissue samples from colitic recipients.
 The ratios of phosphorylated signal transducer and activator of transcription-3 (pSTAT-3) vs STAT-3 (B) and of pp38 vs p38 (D) were assessed by Western blotting analysis in colon tissue samples of colitic mice.
 Relative densitometric quantifications of the Western blotting bands are presented.
 Results are expressed as the mean ± interquartile-range (A and C, n = 5; B, n = 3; and D, n = 4 mice per group) and statistical significance is indicated.
 B. lactis: Bifidobacterium lactis.